thanks-to-it/easy-referral-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-* Fix Referral admin fields by properly loading CMB2
+* Add url icon on Referral Codes table
-* Add "Referral URL Param" Pro option
+* Add a button to copy the Referral Code URL to the clipboard
-* Improve admin settings organization
+* Add option to display the Referral Codes table on My Account > Dashboard